olaservo/mcp-advisor/README.md

 - **Server Features** (`/specification/server`): Comprehensive guide to Prompts, Resources, Tools, and Server Utilities including completion, logging, and pagination
 - **Client Features** (`/specification/client`): Information about Roots and Sampling capabilities

+**Additional Documentation**
+- **Getting Started** (`/quickstart`): Getting started guides for client developers, server developers, and users
+- **Development** (`/development`): Development resources including contributing guidelines, roadmap, and updates
+- **SDK Documentation** (`/sdk`): SDK documentation for various programming languages
+- **Tutorials & Examples** (`/tutorials`): Tutorials, examples, and implementation guides
+- **General Documentation** (`/docs`): General documentation including FAQs, introduction, and client list

-All specification content fetched from GitHub is cached locally with a 1-hour TTL (time-to-live) to improve performance and reduce API calls.
+All specification content is fetched from standardized llms.txt files (except for the schema.json which is fetched from GitHub) and cached locally with a 1-hour TTL (time-to-live) to improve performance.
 If a fetch fails, the server will attempt to use expired cached content as a fallback when available.

 ### Development